I. First

 There were sirens and flashes and uniforms.
 Elliott sank back into the shade.
 Steve listened to the traffic.
 The girl and her elbow slipped inside.

-A man approached, not a priest.
+A man approached, not the priest.

 He stopped at their feet.
 “It’s time to carry your mom outside.”
 Steve got up first and rubbed his eyes.